Saving money is all well and good in theory.

 And that means you’ll be paying the interest for a lot longer — and a lot more of it — if you wait to pay it down until you have a solid emergency fund saved up.

 If you can, try to strike a balance between the two.
-Make more than the minimum payments on your loans, but also find some money to sock away and not touch, even if it’s only $25 of each paycheck.
+Make more than the minimum payments on your loans, but also find some money to sock away and not touch, even if it’s only $10 or $25 of each paycheck.

 You can make the saving process a lot easier by automating it with a tool like Digit.
 Or you can have money from each paycheck automatically sent to a separate account you won’t touch.